 We seek to inspire in children a curiosity and fascination about the world and its people which will remain with them for the rest of their lives, equipping them well for further education and beyond.

 Geography at Horizon is taught in termly units throughout the year, so that children can achieve depth in their learning.
-Teachers have identified the key knowledge and skills of each blocked topic and theses are mapped across the school, ensuring that knowledge builds progressively and that children develop skills systematically.
+Teachers have identified the key knowledge and skills of each area of learning and theses are mapped across the school, ensuring that knowledge builds progressively and that children develop skills systematically.
 Existing knowledge is checked and reviewed at the beginning of each unit.
 This ensures that teaching is informed by the children’s starting points and that it takes account of pupil voice, incorporating children’s interests.

-Tasks are selected and designed to provide appropriate challenge to all learners, in line with each school’s commitment to inclusion.
+Tasks are selected and designed to provide appropriate challenge to all learners, in line with our school’s commitment to inclusion.
 At the end of each topic, key knowledge is reviewed by the children and rigorously checked by the teacher and consolidated as necessary.

 Rationale for sequencing of knowledge and skills